Countdown to Luna 02

 Luna 02 is on track for launch.
 The pace is quickening, flight tests are underway, and we are in a countdown.
 Moon Express will fly the MX-1E lander to the Moon with Rocket Lab – the US/New Zealand company conducting flight operations from New Zealand’s North Island.

-Video of Rocket Lab’s recent test launch of its Electron rocket
+Video of a Rocket Lab test launch of its Electron rocket

 Once the tests of Electron are completed, MX-1E and Luna 02 will have cleared the final hurdle before setting a launch date.

 In the early 1980s, a trio of students began working together with a common goal of opening the space frontier.
 One of those students, Todd Hawley (pictured here), passed away early and was a participant on the Celestis Founders Flight – the first private memorial spaceflight.
 Another, Peter Diamandis, founded the XPrize Foundation.
 The remaining member, Bob Richards, is the CoFounder and CEO of Moon Express.
 The Celestis family of supporters, clients, and friends worldwide includes many such connections.
 When you choose Celestis to provide a memorial spaceflight service for yourself or a loved one, you join a family committed to continuing the human adventure of space.

 Celestis friends and family will gather at NASA’s Kennedy Space Center at Moon Express Mission Control soon – and a few hardy souls will make the trek to New Zealand to view the launch live.
 Reservations are still open for this historic mission.
 Please consider honoring a loved one aboard Luna 02.